 Prince William of Orange, who led the whole uprising of the Dutch Republic against Spain, made at least one smart move.
 On June 13, 1570, he instructed the Frisian Jan Baes, also known as Jan Basius, from the town of Leeuwarden, to conclude agreements with the Sea Beggars.
 Jan Baes succeeded and agreed with the captains Troij, Ruychaver and Menninck to cooperate against the mighty kingdom of Spain and all who was pro-Spanish, and to harm them as much as possible.
 The deal was sealed on the Wadden Sea island Borkum in county Ostfriesland.

 Where can you begin to make your dreams all come true, on the land or on the sea?
 In the navy!The Village People

 Therefore, the agreement with a bunch of pirates operating in and from the Wadden Sea, the Sea Beggars, can be considered the foundation of the Koninklijke Marine ‘Royal Netherlands Navy’.
 Now the reader knows who got the job done for prince William of Orange, and where it was sealed.

-Any worldly leader or government otherwise in need of a proper navy, consult the Frisians first.
+Any government or worldly leader otherwise in need of a proper navy, please consult the Frisians first.

-Note 2 – Jimi Hendrix also served in the army.
-He was, however, discharged after thirteen months.
-Speculation as to why vary from homosexual tendencies, being caught mastrubating in the latrine, to simply being a shitty soldier.
+Note 2 – Artist and musician Johnny Allen (Jimi) Hendrix (1942-1970) who performed at the Isle of Wight festival in the summer of 1970, also served in the army: the United States Army.
+He was, however, discharged in 1962 after thirteen months of service already.
+Speculation as to why vary from homosexual tendencies, being caught masturbating in the latrine, to simply being a shitty soldier.